Essential to the U.S. Economy

 Our underwriting activities foster deep and liquid capital markets and support corporate investment in America.
 We underwrite nearly three-quarters of debt and equity transactions–such as initial public offerings–among large institutions in the United States, providing a critical service that that other U.S. institutions cannot offer.

-invested in municipal projects like hospitals, roads, bridges and schools.
+invested in municipal securities that fund projects like hospitals, roads, bridges and schools.

 Our institutions help foster deep and liquid capital markets, ensuring the U.S. government and private institutions are able to effectively finance public spending and investments in the real economy.